aloretocornidez/personal-git/readme.md

 ## health
 Some mini notes that I have taken regarding health and lifestyle tips.

-## latex templates
+## templates
-Templates that I have Ctrl+C and Ctrl+V off the internet for my use whenever I want to write a document in latex.
+Templates that I have Ctrl+C and Ctrl+V off the internet for my use whenever I want to do something

 ## opencv test
 This contains a simple open cv project that I use to verify functionality of my opencv library on new machines.